19hours/sg-statutes/Acts/Income Tax Act.md

 (3) Sections 45(1) to (8) and 45A(1) shall not apply to any income referred to in section 12(6) which is liable to be paid by a person who —

-(a) holds a capital markets services licence under the Securities and Futures Act for dealing in securities and advising on corporate finance;
+(a) holds a capital markets services licence under the Securities and Futures Act for dealing in capital markets products and advising on corporate finance;

+[Act 4 of 2017 wef 08/10/2018]

 (b) is involved or will be involved in the underwriting of debt or equity issuances; and